That moment is closer than you imagine.

 Imagine an instructor who:

-• Celebrate every small step forward as if it were an epic achievement.
+- Celebrate every little breakthrough as if it were an epic achievement

 That's Yousician.

 Gamification is not just a technical feature.
-It is applied psychology to musical learning.
+Is applied psychology to musical learning.

-Every time you open the app, your brain anticipates that little dose of satisfaction that comes with progress.
+Every time you open the app, your brain anticipates that small dose of satisfaction that comes with progress.

-Ultimate Guitar: The Music Encyclopedia You Always Wanted
+Ultimate Guitar: The Musical Encyclopedia You Always Wanted

 Here's what professional musicians don't tell you:

 Ultimate Guitar doesn't just teach you songs.
-It reveals the hidden patterns that connect the music you love.
+It reveals them to you hidden patterns that connect the music you love.

 With over 800,000 tabs and chords, you're not learning isolated songs.
-You're building a musical vocabulary that expands exponentially.
+You are building a musical vocabulary that expands exponentially.

 One song leads to another.
 One chord unlocks ten more.
-One rhythmic pattern opens a universe of possibilities.
+A rhythmic pattern opens up a universe of possibilities.

 Fender Play: When Tradition Embraces Innovation